Clarence Mitchell Jr.: Career

 As a young man, Mitchell worked for the Baltimore Afro-American newspaper.
 He wrote articles about the infamous Scottsboro case in 1931.
-He also covered the lynching of Matthew Williams on December 4, 1931, in Salisbury, Maryland on the Eastern Shore of Maryland.
+He also covered the lynching of Matthew Williams on December 4, 1931, in Salisbury on the Eastern Shore of Maryland.
 The young black man was accused of killing his white employer.
 Mitchell had not seen the lynching but arrived as the white mob set Williams' body on fire and dragged it through the black neighborhood of the city.
 White journalist H.L.
 Mencken also covered these events for The Baltimore Sun, attacking newspapers on the Eastern Shore for contributing to a racist atmosphere and being too cowardly to cover the lynching.
 After Mitchell returned home and recounted the events, his brother Parren vowed to one day take up the fight for racial justice.

 In the 1940s, Mitchell began working as staff to the Fair Employment Practices Committee, established by President Franklin D. Roosevelt by Executive Order 8802 in 1941, to oversee ending discrimination in defense industries with contracts with the federal government, and provide fair employment opportunities to all Americans.
 From 1942 to 1946, he acted as "principal fair practice examiner, associate director of field operations, and director of field operations" in the Washington, D.C., area.

 Based on that experience, after the end of the war Mitchell began working for the NAACP in 1946, as NAACP Labor Secretary and Director of the NAACP Washington Bureau, serving from 1946 to 1950.
 In 1951 he was promoted to Director of the NAACP Washington Bureau, serving 1951–1954.

 In 1952 Walter White, president of the NAACP, set up the Leadership Conference on Civil Rights, a coalition of civil rights, civic, labor, religious, and fraternal organizations to manage political operations in Washington for civil rights.
 Roy Wilkins, NAACP executive director, served as chairman of the LCCR, and Mitchell was appointed as legislative chairman.
 "He directed the strategy that resulted in the fulfillment of the goals of the modern civil rights movement."
 The Civil Rights Act of 1957 was a step toward securing the constitutional rights of all citizens.
 Of note was the fact that during the passing of the act, segregationist senator Strom Thurmond took it upon himself to stage an obstructively long speech known as a "filibuster" to prevent it from passing.
 This was despite previously agreeing not to do so.
 Thurmond's filibuster, lasting 24 hours and 18 minutes, was the longest ever given in the US Senate by a single person.
 Mitchell was present in the Senate chamber gallery during the speech along with several hundred other people when it started at 8:54 p.m.EST and had the stamina to stay there during the early morning while the filibuster was still ongoing.
 By which time, almost everyone in the gallery had left except for Mitchell himself and Thurmond's wife Jean.